diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/README.md

 When run the script without any options, it displays the script usage

-Basic parameter
+Required parameters

+- -h : host (scanname is required if it is RAC. optional if it is standalone.)
-- -o: ORACLE_DB_NAME (Need to have an entry of this database in /etc/oratab.
+- -o : ORACLE_DB_NAME (Need to have an entry of this database in /etc/oratab.
 If it is RAC, it is db_unique_name)
-- -f: The file lists Cohesity Cluster VIPs
-- -v: Cohesity View that is configured to be the target for Oracle backup
-- -s: Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so)
-- -a: arch (archivelog backup only, optional. default is database backup)
+- -a : yes (yes means archivelog backup only, no means database backup plus archivelog backup)
-- -i: If not archive only, it is full or incremental backup.
+- -i : If not archive only, it is full or incremental backup.
 0 is full backup, and 1 is cumulative incremental backup
+- -f : The file lists Cohesity Cluster VIPs
+- -v : Cohesity View that is configured to be the target for Oracle backup
+- -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so)
-- -e: Retention time (days to retain the backups, apply only after uncomment "Delete obsolete" in this script)
+- -e : Retention time (days to retain the backups, apply only after uncomment "Delete obsolete" in this script)

-Optional parameter
+Optional parameters
 - -r : RMAN login (example: "rman target /", optional)
-- -h : host (scanname is required if it is RAC. optional if it is standalone.)
 - -p : number of channels (Optional, default is 4)
 - -l : Archive logs retain days (days to retain the local archivelogs before deleting them. default is 1 day)
 - -m : ORACLE_HOME (default is in /etc/oratab, optional.)